7 Unusual Investments That May Work In Your Portfolio

 Musical instruments have to be one of the most underrated alternative investment choices, with fine violins being the top of the money-making list.

 Though they come with a hefty price tag – with many from the top-end varieties breaching the seven-figure margin – statistics show that violins have performed better than many other investments, including stocks.
-They realise an average annual appreciation of 10% to 12% over the last 30 years.
+According to data from Rare Violins of New York, violins by the Italian Stradivari family has an investment return of about 14% per annum.

 In 2006, Forbes listed the most expensive instruments in the world and Stradivarius violins held four of the top five spots.
 These magnificent gems were created from 1700 to 1720 by Antonio Stradivari, who was considered the most significant and greatest artisan of his time.